 Adobe share dividends

 We're not expecting Adobe to pay a dividend over the next 12 months.
-However, you can browse other dividend-paying shares in our guide.

 Have Adobe's shares ever split?